 BA, Psychology (2nd major Biology), Indiana University of Pennsylvania (2003)

 Cardiovascular disease (CVD) is the result of a combination of modifiable health behaviors, environment, and genetic makeup and takes several decades to manifest itself before an individual begins to suffer impairment from this very common class of diseases.
 My research interests center around the association between mental health and health behaviors that influence risk for cardiovascular disease.
 I am especially interested in understanding the mechanisms of the association between depression and CVD (e.g. cardiovascular psychophysiology; eating/exercise behaviors; sleep) in order to design and apply interventions to reduce CVD risk via treatment of depression and related mental health issues.
-The association between mental health and CVD risk is complicated and multifactorial and necessitates strong collaborations between myself and jusnior and senior colleagues to investigate in multiple settings (e.g. a cardiovascular and pulmonary rehabilitation program, a college campus, the surrounding community, the internet).
-My program of research represents my attempts to understand this association from various perspectives and approaches in order to determine the role of mental health treatment can contribute to CVD prevention, and how to implement mental health treatment into CVD prevention settings (e.g cardiovascular and pulmonary rehabilitation programs).
+The association between mental health and CVD risk is complicated and multifactorial and necessitates strong collaborations between myself and junior and senior colleagues to investigate in multiple settings (e.g. a cardiovascular and pulmonary rehabilitation program, a college campus, the surrounding community, the internet).
+My program of research represents my attempts to understand this association from various perspectives and approaches in order to determine how mental health treatment can contribute to CVD prevention, and how to implement mental health treatment into CVD prevention settings (e.g cardiovascular and pulmonary rehabilitation programs).

 The Cardiovascular Psychophysiology Laboratory